In a startup reprise, Courtne Smith launches NewNew, a social network based on shared content – TechCrunch

 Since her departure from Drake’s entourage (where she worked as his longtime personal assistant) Courtne Smith has launched a line of hair products; a giveaway game that dropped swag like Yeezy shoes and Kardashian beauty products called Suprize; and now, NewNew, a social network based on the videos its users like and share.

-Think of the pitch as TikTok meets Facebook, where users congregate and create networks based on the videos, memes, and images they share.
+Think of the pitch as TikTok meets Facebook, where users congregate and create networks based on the videos, memes and images they share.

 When Suprize launched in 2018 with the promise of tickets to a Drake show and an exclusive offer for a jacket from the artist’s Scorpion tour, sites like Complex and Refinery 29 took notice.